Mewtwo: In anime and related media

+Mewtwo appears in the episode 63 of the animated series (episode 61 in the English dub) titled "The Battle of the Badge" wherein Giovanni sends in Mewtwo during his gym battle at Viridian Gym with Gary Oak.
+Mewtwo easily defeats all of Gary's Pokémon and is afterwards taken by Giovanni on a secret mission.
+In the following episode, "It's Mr. Mime Time!", Mewtwo appears briefly while Giovanni is on a video call with Team Rocket.
+In both episodes, Mewtwo is covered in various pieces of advanced armor and machinery which obscure its features.

-Mewtwo is featured in the film Pokémon: The First Movie as the main antagonist.
-Unlike in the games, it is shown to be the creation of the criminal organization Team Rocket, and is referred to as a clone instead of a genetically modified mammal.
+Mewtwo is featured as the titular main antagonist in the film Pokémon: The First Movie.
+Unlike in the games, it is shown to be the creation of the criminal organization Team Rocket, and is referred to as an enhanced clone instead of a genetically modified mammal.
 After Mewtwo destroys the laboratory where it was born, Team Rocket's leader, Giovanni, convinces Mewtwo he can help it control its powers, instead using Mewtwo as a weapon.
 After escaping Giovanni, Mewtwo questions the reason for its existence and declares revenge on its creators.
-To this end, it lures several Pokémon trainers, among them protagonist Ash Ketchum, to its island in order to clone their Pokémon.
+To this end, it lures several Pokémon trainers, among them series's main protagonist Ash Ketchum, to its island in order to clone their Pokémon.
 Once it does so, Mewtwo forces the originals to battle their clones in an effort to determine which set is superior, while Mewtwo faces its own genetic relative, Mew.
 Ash sacrifices himself to stop the fighting, though he is later revived from tears shed by both the originals and clones because of his sacrifice.

 Mewtwo, upon acknowledging the selflessness of Ash's sacrifice, comes to the conclusion that one's actions determine who they are and not the circumstances of their birth.
-Soon after having this epiphany, Mewtwo and the clones are joined by Mew as they leave to find a sanctuary, with Mewtwo erasing all memory of the events from those gathered.
+Soon after having this epiphany, Mewtwo and the clones are joined by Mew as they leave to find a sanctuary, with Mewtwo erasing all memory of the events from those gathered as a final gift.
 In localizing the film for English-language audiences, Mewtwo's personality became more arrogant and megalomaniacal; localization director Norman Grossfield ruled the changes necessary, as he believed American audiences needed a "clearly evil" instead of ambiguous villain.
 In the film, Mewtwo is voiced by Jay Goede (credited as Philip Bartlett) in English, and by Ichimura in Japanese.
 In this film, Mewtwo displayed unique abilities and powers unseen in other Pokémon, such as blocking all Pokémon moves in his arena when the clones face off against the originals.